b-asic-eda/b-asic/README.md

 B-ASIC is an ASIC toolbox for Python 3 that simplifies circuit design and optimization.

+The latest documentation can be viewed at: https://da.gitlab-pages.liu.se/B-ASIC/index.html

 ## Development

 How to build and debug the library during development.